 Instructions

 - Make sure to date and label your bottle so you know what it is!
-Store the tincture cool, dark place, away from direct sunlight.
+Store the herbal tincture cool, dark place, away from direct sunlight.

 Notes